idaholab/moose/modules/porous_flow/doc/content/source/postprocessors/PorousFlowFluidMass.md

 This `Postprocessor` also provides the option to only calculate fluid mass below a certain saturation, which can be invoked using the `saturation_threshold` parameter.

+!alert note
+The flag `use_displaced_mesh = true` must be used in simulations experiencing solid-mechanical deformation.

 !syntax parameters /Postprocessors/PorousFlowFluidMass

 !syntax inputs /Postprocessors/PorousFlowFluidMass